apache/druid/docs/content/configuration/index.md

 #### HDFS Deep Storage

 This deep storage is used to interface with HDFS.
+Note that the `druid-hdfs-storage` extension must be loaded.

 |Property|Description|Default|
 |--------|-----------|-------|